ManjulaChalla/concurrentKernels/README.md

 >**Note**: This sample demonstrates the CUDA concurrentKernels using key concepts such as CUDA streams and Performance Strategies.

+The choice to create an in-order or out-of-order queue is made at queue construction time through the property sycl::property::queue::in_order().
+By default, when no property is specified, the queue is out-of-order.

 ## Set Environment Variables